German89/stranger-list-automation/README.md

 1 - Install Appium running the following command "npm install -g appium"

-2 - Install ui-automator-2 driver running "npm install -g appium-uiautomator2-driver"
+2 - Install ui-automator-2 driver running "appium driver install uiautomator2"

 3 - If you want to use a real android device to run the tests, you will need to first enable the developper mode on your device (navigate to Settings > About phone > Build number and tap the Build number field seven times), Then enable USB debugging (navigate to Settings > System > Advanced > Developer options and toggle the USB debugging option to on).